Lou Scheimer: Career

+In the mid-1950s, Scheimer worked at commercial art studios and animation studios like Kling Studios, Walter Lantz Productions (where he painted backgrounds on the Tex Avery short Crazy Mixed Up Pup), Ray Patin Productions, Warner Bros.
+Cartoons (where he worked as a layout artist and background painter on Gateways to the Mind and The Mouse That Jack Built), and Hanna-Barbera (where he worked on The Ruff and Reddy Show).

-In the mid-1950s, Scheimer was appointed to the position of art director while working at Larry Harmon Pictures on the made-for-TV Bozo and Popeye cartoons.
+He was appointed to the position of art director while working at Larry Harmon Pictures on the made-for-TV Bozo and Popeye cartoons.
 He formed a close working relationship with former Disney animator Hal Sutherland, with the two later becoming business partners.
 Larry Harmon eventually closed the studio in 1961.
 Scheimer and Sutherland went to work at a small company called True Line.
 While working there, they were contracted by SIB Productions, a Japanese firm with U.S. offices in Chicago, who approached them about producing a cartoon called Rod Rocket.
 The two agreed to take on the work and also took on a project for Family Films, Life of Christ, a series of ten short animated films based on the life of Christ.
 Paramount Pictures soon purchased SIB Productions, and the contract allowed True Line to hire additional staff, such as former radio disc jockey Norm Prescott.
 Scheimer and Sutherland formed a close relationship with their new co-worker.

 In 1962, Scheimer, Sutherland and Prescott eventually left True Line, and Scheimer began independently working on commercials.
 He figured that he could form his own company to produce animation.
-In September of that year, he, Sutherland and Ira Epstein, who had worked for Harmon but had left the firm, formed Filmation Associates.
+In September 1962, he, Sutherland and Ira Epstein, who had worked for Harmon but had left the firm, formed Filmation Associates.
 The company's name was invented because according to Scheimer, "We were working on film, but doing animation."
 Prescott joined them soon after the company's formation, and the trio were the company's main producers.
 They immediately started work on Journey Back to Oz, an animated sequel to the MGM film The Wizard of Oz and loosely based on the Oz series of books by L. Frank Baum.
 Due to financial problems, it took them about a decade to complete the film.